 The carbon atoms of the polymer backbone or chain are attached to the monomers in an organic polymer.
 A polymer may also be inorganic, in which case, in place of carbon atoms, there may be atoms such as silicon.

 A biological macromolecule is present in living organisms.
 This contains molecules such as carbohydrates, proteins, nucleic acids, and lipids.
 They are essential for the survival of all known life forms.
-The temperature dependence of the process of polymerisation is very different from that of standard inorganic reactions.
-At low temperatures, there is no polymerisation and at high temperatures polymerisation occurs.
+The temperature dependence of the process of polymerization is very different from that of standard inorganic reactions.
+At low temperatures, there is no polymerization and at high temperatures polymerization occurs.

 There are three basic steps during which free radicals and monomers combine to form polymers, including initiation, propagation, and termination.